modio/modio-docs/public/en-us/features/moderation/content-approval.md

 ![Platform moderation](img/platform-moderation.png)

 On your games settings page via the Platforms section as shown above, you should **check the box of all platforms** your game will be using mod.io on.
-Doing this automatically activates certain requirements those platforms have, such as the Xbox Live word filtering service.
+Doing this automatically activates certain requirements those platforms have, such as the XBOX Live word filtering service.
 You can also can **enable the per-platform files** toggle, which allows creators to specify which platforms they would like to release each file they upload on.

 To control which platforms UGC is released on, enable **Moderator Approval** using the toggle on the right-hand side next to each platform you have checked.
 Once enabled, all UGC files uploaded targeting these platforms will need to be manually approved by a member of your team before it appears on these platforms.